-(1) Source: USDA, Dairy Products 2003 Summary, published April 2004.
+(1) Source: USDA, Dairy Products 2004 Summary, published April 2005.
+Calculated from Total Solids.

 In most cases, milk marketed within the United States is priced according to its use.
 Milk prices are set monthly based on product price formulas.
 Price data used in the formulas is collected through surveys conducted by the USDA's National Agriculture Statistics Service.
-In addition, in April 2003, California established a minimum milk price.
 Milk used in fluid products is placed in Class I, the highest priced class.
 Milk used to produce ice cream, yogurt, cottage cheese, sour cream, ricotta cheese and other soft products is Class II.
 Milk used to manufacture cheese and cream cheese is Class III, and milk used to produce butter and milk powders is Class IV.
-In California, milk used to produce ice cream and sherbet is Class III; milk used to manufacture butter and milk powder is Class IV(a) and milk used to produce cheese and cream cheese is Class IV(b).
+In California, milk used to produce ice cream and sherbet is Class 3; milk used to manufacture butter and milk powder is Class 4(a) and milk used to produce cheese and cream cheese is Class 4(b).